-- Leadership Group Members three groups.
-As noted above, the Leadership Group included executives from a diverse range of organizations that have direct contact with healthcare consumers and/or provide affiliated services.
+• Leadership Group Members As noted above, the Leadership Group included executives from a diverse range of organizations that have direct contact with healthcare consumers and/or provide affiliated services.
 The Group helped identify an extensive list of community resources, health needs, and service gaps.
-The participants also reviewed secondary data and provided feedback on the results of the community opinion leader discussion group. - Healthcare Consumers.
-Consumer sectors who participated in the MCH CHNA discussion group included people from diverse age groups and economic strata, individuals with varying degrees of chronic illnesses, and others.
-Healthcare consumers provided insights regarding community health needs and reflected on the results of the secondary data research. - Community Opinion Leaders.
+The participants also reviewed secondary data and provided feedback on the results of the community opinion leader discussion group.

+- Community Opinion Leaders.
 The Community Opinion Leader Group was comprised of healthcare consumers living in the MCH service area and also providing community services such as faith-based networking and in-school nursing.
-In addition to Leadership Group members, participants in this discussion group were able to help MCH -cast a broad net with regard to seeking and identifying insights from a broad range of consumers.
+In addition to Leadership Group members, participants in this discussion group were able to help MCH "cast a broad net" with regard to seeking and identifying insights from a broad range of consumers.
 Members included representatives from the following organizations:

-- o Greenfield Covenant Church

 - o Crotched Mountain Rehabilitation Center

 - o The River Center Family and Community Resource

 - o The Grapevine Family & Community Resource Center

-- o Monadnock RSVP

-- o Southwestern Community Services
+- o Contoocook Valley Transportation Company

-- o Town of Rindge
+- o Town of Greenville

 - o Town of Peterborough

+- o Southern New Hampshire Services

+- Monadnock At Home

-Needs Prioritization Process:
+Needs Prioritization Process